 The Lost Women of Science Initiative is a non-profit educational organization with the overarching goal of inspiring girls and young women -- especially those from communities chronically underrepresented in the STEM professions -- to embark on careers in STEM.
-The Initiative’s flagship is its Lost Women of Science podcast, producing four multi-episode seasons per year.
+The Initiative’s flagship is its Lost Women of Science podcast.
 As a full, mission-driven organization, the Lost Women of Science Initiative plans to digitize and archive our research efforts and make all primary source material available to students, educators, and historians of science.

 For every Rosalind Franklin, Hedy Lamarr or Katherine Johnson whose story has been told, there are dozens more whose stories remain unknown to the public at large, or even to contemporaries in their field.
 We’re talking about scientists who made tremendous contributions to their field but, for reasons of time and place and gender, have gone largely unrecognized.
 We believe it is imperative – now more than ever – to tell the stories of women who shifted our understanding of the world around us but have been lost to history.